samaysinghbisht/Production-Grade-Workflow/README.md

 docker-compose up | *This will start building the project using the provided configuration and start Development server and start running the test suite too.*

 ### **Note: Volume Mapping is also implemented in *docker-compose.yml*.**
+**Make a small change to your src/App.js file in the greeting text and see the changes getting reflected on your browser realtime without you having to rebuild the image that's the power of volume mapping.**
 <br>